Rakibrahman016/thermal-oracle/README.md

 **`omit_hr_ibvp.py`** is a reimplementation from the method description in Álvarez Casado et al. (arXiv:2602.12361), not the authors' own code: the released repository contains the region front end but not the estimator.
-It is verified on synthetic signals — it recovers a 72 bpm pulse buried under noise and drift to within 0.02 bpm, and returns scattered values when no pulse is present.
+It is verified on synthetic signals; it recovers a 72 bpm pulse buried under noise and drift to within 0.02 bpm, and returns scattered values when no pulse is present.